Home » Abuela’s Classic Cuban Flan

 Abuela’s Classic Cuban Flan Recipe is a step by step guide to perfecting one of the most delicious Cuban desserts.
 Flan is a staple, and it is a staple for a reason.
 It is such a luscious decadent bite but never over the top.

 There is something about making a flan that feels intimidating.
-There is no way that anything that tastes as good as flan can be easy to do.
+One would think, there is no way that anything that tastes as good as flan can be easy to do.
 It just has a high maintenance vibe.
 You are always impressed when someone brings the flan to a potluck or gathering.

 We took all of the fear into consideration when writing this recipe.
 Abuela’s Classic Cuban Flan Recipe is a step by step breakdown that will help you conquer your fear of the high maintenance flan, and see that it is totally approachable.